jayhuber/musicscale/README.txt

 - All other necessary adjustment to get this program to be switched over.
 - WARNING: THIS WILL TRANSPOSE ALL BASS CLEF QUESTIONS, ANSWERS AND STUDENT ANSWERS as well as questions that contain key signatures.

-v2013071600 - release v1.2 Stable
+v2013072000 - release v1.4 Stable
-- Updated this readme file
-- Removed import/export overrides which should fix the issue of importing/exporting data
-- Fixed Multiple answers bug where only first answer is compared.
+- Fixed Backup/Restore capability
+- Aligned code to more closely match 2.x template and removed much unused code
-- Updated copyright dates
+- Cleaned up copyright tags

 v2013071601 - release v1.3 Stable
 - Fixed the score marking issue for multiple answer questions